amoghjos/Lululemon-Assessment/README.md

 # Lululemon-Assessment
-This is the take home project from Lululemon for the role of iOS Software Engineer.
-The project has been completed :)
+The project has been completed.
+Please check below sections for more details :)

 ## Challenge